 Becoming a campus-wide phenomenon, Third Floor Abs started as a way for the men of Carroll Hall to build muscle and create washboards.
 In 2015-16 the legendary Coach (RA) Carter Boyd revitalized the program with some more challenging workouts, and also added in a weekly visit to another dorm, so that the Vermin could bring abs to the less fortunate(ly endowed with abs).
 Despite the name, Carroll residents from any floor are most welcome at the workouts usually on both Monday and Wednesday nights.

 In 2016-17 Coach (RA) Chris Chin took Third Floor Abs on a worldwide to tour to every women’s residence hall on campus and one men’s hall.
-This very well may be the premiere health and wellness program on campus!
+This very well may be the premier health and wellness program on campus!

 SERVICE: The Boys & Girls Club